Experience the vitality and global breadth of contemporary African diaspora communities.

 Travel from the US to Senegal, Italy, and France on a program developed and delivered in partnership with Morehouse College.

 Experience the complexity of African migrant communities living worldwide, focusing particularly on the Murid brotherhood.

 Look at present-day factors prompting migration from Africa and the vibrancy and entrepreneurial nature of many African diaspora communities.

 See one of Africa’s largest mosques, the Great Mosque of Touba, and other important cultural and religious sites during four weeks in Senegal.

-Produce a cumulative project based on your observations in all four countries at the end of the program.
+Produce a cumulative project based on your observations in all three countries at the end of the program.

 Key Topics of Study